 Increased Light Sensitivity

 Usually, when one is young, sensitivity to light only appears when looking at the sun.
 However, when one becomes uncomfortable with the ordinary headlights and/or home lights, it can be a sign of cataracts.
 The increased need for darker sunglasses can also be another sign of cataracts.
 Since nearly 1/3 of blindness is because of untreated cataracts, it makes sense to stay on top of your eye health.
-Maybe you just need to update you glasses, but maybe you do have cataracts.
-A visit with Campus Eye Group in New Jersey can help to put your mind at ease when you are concerned about your eye health.
+Maybe you just need to update your glasses, but maybe you do have cataracts.
+A visit with Campus Eye Group can help to put your mind at ease when you are concerned about your eye health.